cgkoros/Machine-Learning-Stanford/README.md

   ####  1. Linear Regression with One Variable

-    Linear regression predicts a real-valued output based on an input value.
-We discuss the application of linear regression to housing price prediction, present the notion of a cost function, and introduce the gradient descent method for learning.
+    <p> Linear regression predicts a real-valued output based on an input value.
+We discuss the application of linear
+    regression to housing price prediction, present the notion of a cost function, and introduce the gradient descent method for learning.<p>
   ####  2. Linear Algebra Review

     This optional module provides a refresher on linear algebra concepts.
 Basic understanding of linear algebra is necessary for the rest of the course, especially as we begin to cover models with multiple variables.